lensisle/shyer/README.md

 # Shyer
-Shyer is very small (Under 4kb minified) and straightforward.
+Shyer's a small (Under 4kb minified) and straightforward library for making 2D HTML5 games.
 It's also pluggable, event based and easily expandable.
 (It will be also faster, if you want).

 Current Features: